About West Midlands Fire Service

 Fire Authority Chair, Greg Brackenridge leading a meeting with Chief Fire Officer Phil Loach to his left.

-Our leadership team, which we call the 'Strategic Enabling Team' (SET) is dedicated to guiding the shape and direction of our service and ensuring that we’re meeting our legal responsibilities.
+Our 'Senior Leadership Team' is dedicated to guiding the shape and direction of our service and ensuring that we’re meeting our legal responsibilities.

-Comprising a diverse group of managers across various departments, SET ensures that our service remains focused on our core priorities and objectives outlined through our Community Risk Management Plan (CRMP).
+Comprising a diverse group of managers across various departments, the team ensures that our service remains focused on our core priorities and objectives outlined through our Community Risk Management Plan (CRMP) and Our Strategy.
 This enables us to remain adaptable and responsive to the ever-evolving environment of the public sector.

-To find out more about specific SET members and their roles and responsibilities, click/tap a name or photo.
+To find out more about senior leadership team members and their roles and responsibilities, click/tap their bios below.
+You can use the 'Load more' button to view them all.

 Deputy Chief Fire Officer